Our main goal as parents was to end up with happy, healthy, self-sufficient adults.

 The Piglet found that she would have to work harder to afford the latest styles that she couldn’t face the world without, while Decibel learned to search for values on more avant-garde items.

 These concepts have stayed with them.
-The Piglet is still a fashion slave but for many years kept a weekend job to pay for her collection and Decibel finds threads for her more funky look at thrift shops and vintage stores.
+The Piglet is still a fashion slave and for many years kept a weekend job to pay for her collection, Decibel finds threads for her more funky look at thrift shops and vintage stores.
 We suspect The Boy is still wearing the same clothes he wore in high school.